 If you believe the other parent is committing acts intended to alienate your child from you, you need to take prompt action to bring the matter to the attention of the court.
-The Cook County family law attorney at Arami Law Office can help you take the appropriate steps to stop acts of parental alienation.
+The Cook County family law attorney at Arami Law can help you take the appropriate steps to stop acts of parental alienation.
 Contact our firm by calling (312) 212-1399 or by completing our firm’s online form.

 How did we do?